-How to explore the world from Yellowstone to the Palace of Versailles
+You can explore the world, from national parks to the Palace of Versailles

 PHOTO BY: Courtesy Google Arts and Culture